 Part 5: Integrating On-Site Empathy Interviews with Online Social Listening Data

-This qualitative research method not only enriched our interpretation of the data collected through social listening but also allowed us to grasp comprehensively the users’ needs—including unmet, potential, and hidden needs—as well as related emotions, which are crucial for a thorough analysis.
+This qualitative research method not only enriched our interpretation of the data collected through social listening but also allowed us to comprehensively grasp the users’ needs—including unmet, potential, and hidden needs—as well as related emotions, which are crucial for a thorough analysis.

 Part 6: Identification of Users’ Major Demands